FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 //...
 ```

-Again head over to http://localhost:8081/
-As you can see, since we have removed `email`, we are now seeing a not logged in the message.
+Again head over to http://localhost:8081/.
+As you can see, since we have removed `email`, we are now seeing the "you are not not logged in" message.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/welcome-screen-hardcoded-no-email.png" alt="The welcome screen with hardcoded data, but no email." class="img-fluid" figure=false %}

 Great, the client works!
-We will now implement the same logic based on requests to our server.
+We will now implement the same logic based on data from the server.

 ## Getting user info from the Express server

-We will create a `user` route in our express server to send fake user data to our application.
+We will create a `user` route in our Express server to send fake user data to our application.
 Then, we will replace it with real data based on a request to FusionAuth.

 In your `server` folder, create a new folder `routes` and inside that folder create a new file named `user.js`.